laithm/laithm/README.md

 ## ⚡ About Me

-I'm building the future one system at a time — whether it's a quant model, trading engine, or full-stack automation platform.
+I'm building the future one system at a time; whether it's a quant model, trading engine, or full-stack automation platform.

 Right now, I’m studying MEng Electrical & Electronic Engineering at Aston University (’28), while running **Vistara**, my personal systems lab for deploying AI, finance, and hardware tools.
 From flipping PC parts and reselling digital assets to scripting games and writing firmware, I’ve always learned by building.